baxterbln/servcup/README.md

 # servcup (on development)

 Full Hosting Controlpanel based on codigniter with HMVC Support.
-Serverpart / Proccess will be realized with golang
+Serverpart / Processes will be realized with golang

 Features: